 - Higher Apprenticeships offer an employer-sponsored work-based learning programme typically at Level 4 or Level 5 with the academic component often being an HNC, HND or Foundation Degree.
 However, as with all apprenticeships application is made to the employer, not the College.
 Degree Apprenticeships are very similar but cover Level 6 or Level 7.
 They can take from 3 to 6 years to complete depending on the Level and the intensity of study.

 To find these opportunities, you can use the Government’s Apprenticeship Service:

 - Professional Courses are Level 4 or 5 qualifications accredited by various awarding bodies such as AAT or CIPD, typically completed on a part-time basis.
 Particularly beneficial for those looking for accreditation in various industries or to progress in their profession.
 Successful completion of the qualification can lead to progression onto higher level courses.

-Entry requirements will vary by course, so please refer to the specific course pages of the Higher Education guide for further details or see the summary of HE courses offered for 2016/17.
+Entry requirements will vary by course, so please refer to the specific course pages of the Higher Education guide for further details or see the summary of HE courses offered for the current application cycle.

 Higher Education Courses

-Generally speaking you will need at least 120 UCAS points, gained from Level 3 qualifications, to be eligible for a place on one of ESC’s Higher Nationals or Foundation Degrees.
-For popular courses, where there is high competitive demand, you are likely to need at least 160 UCAS points.
+Generally speaking, you will need at least 64 UCAS points, gained from Level 3 qualifications, to be eligible for a place on one of ESC’s Higher Nationals or Foundation Degrees.
+For popular courses, where there is high competitive demand, you are likely to need at least 80 UCAS points.
 The relevance of your prior study will also be taken into account, as may any work experience and volunteering.